 There are two International airports on the island of Crete, Heraklion and Chania.
 There are direct international flights into both airports.
 Ryanair recently added flights to Chania from Manchester.

 The main capital of Heraklion (Irakleio) lies on the north coast and just to the west of the town is the island's main airport Heraklion (HER).
-If you don’t want to drive too far from the airport this is a good area to choose.
+If you don’t want to drive too far from the airport this is a good area to choose from.

 Chania hosts the island's second international airport, Chania airport (CHQ) although the area is still easily accessible from Heraklion airport (HER) 142km (around 2 hours and 27 minutes drive).

 The climate in Crete is perfect for holidays from Easter to October.
-Temperatures rise high in school holiday period of July and August though the sea breeze helps.
+Temperatures rise high in the school holiday period of July and August although the sea breeze helps.

 To the west of Chania, there are numerous sandy beaches over a stretch of 21 kilometres, with the beach at Agioi Apostoloi being one of the quietest.

 Rethymno is the smallest of the three major historical towns of Crete and we have a number of excellent villas in this area.
 It is situated equidistant from Heraklion and Chania between which there are regular buses.
 This picturesque town boasts numerous old houses and buildings dating from the Venetian and Turk occupations.

 Once the Greco-Roman town of Rithymna this site was also frequently occupied by the Minoans.
 During the 16th century Venetian occupation, the town prospered and many elegant buildings were erected including the impressive Fortetsa which acted as a defence from marauding pirates.